-Police: Man On Run For Raping Child Steals Vehicle In New Hope
+Police: Woman Hid Child Rapist In Basement Of Home Where She's Live-In Caretaker

 Follow CBSPHILLY Facebook | Twitter

 NEW HOPE, Pa.
-(CBS) — Authorities say a man who is on the run for raping a child stole a vehicle in New Hope on Tuesday evening.
+(CBS) — Authorities say a man who is on the run for raping a child stole a vehicle in New Hope on Tuesday evening, and now a woman is arrested for allegedly helping him evade capture.

-Police and the U.S. Marshals have been searching for 47-year-old David Allen Hamilton Jr. He is wanted for allegedly sexually assaulting a child over the past five years in Feasterville.
+Police and the U.S. Marshals have been searching for 47-year-old David Allen Hamilton Jr. He is wanted for allegedly sexually assaulting two girls under the age of 13 in Feasterville.

 Police say Hamilton stole a 2016 white Toyota Avalon with Pennsylvania license plate PD3759P from the 200 block of Bobwhite Road in New Hope.

-The U.S. marshals say Hamilton may be camping along the Delaware River Canal in the New Hope, Lambertville, New Jersey area and using a white tent with a red top.
+The U.S. Marshals say Hamilton may be camping along the Delaware River Canal in the New Hope, Lambertville, New Jersey area and using a white tent with a red top.

+On Wednesday, police say they arrested 58-year-old Meredith Custodio for helping Hamilton evade capture.
+They say Custodio allowed Hamilton to stay in the basement of a home in Solebury where she worked as a live-in caretaker.

+Police say she was aiding and abetting as police were out searching the woods over the weekend.
+She was charged with hindering apprehension or prosecution and criminal conspiracy to auto theft.

 Hamilton is described as 5-foot-11, 180 pounds, with hazel eyes and brown hair.
 His last known address was on the 100 block of Highland Avenue in Trevose, Pennsylvania.